-How to Grow a Beautiful Garden in a Small Space
+How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

-I can’t believe that it’s the end of April.
-Our small backyard is ready for planting flowers, greenery, perenials, and annuals.
-Do you have a small space to make pretty?
-Here is how to grow a beautiful garden in a small space.
+I can’t believe how quickly the season is changing.
+Our small backyard is ready for planting flowers, greenery, perennials, and annuals.
+Whether you have a tiny backyard, a narrow side yard, or just a few garden beds to work with, you can create something truly gorgeous.
+Here is how to grow a beautiful small garden with flowers, ferns, and herbs.

 Our Backyard Set Up

-We don’t have a small backyard and what we do have is made up of a small swimming pool, a small amount of grassy area (artificial turf), and two large planting areas.
+We have a small backyard, and what we do have consists of a small swimming pool, a small grassy area (artificial turf), and two large planting areas.
 All our flora and fauna come from potted flowers and greenery.

-On the patio, we plant flowers, such as periwinkles and pentas, in a variety of stone and ceramic planters.
+On the patio, we plant flowers, such as periwinkles, geraniums, and pentas, in a variety of stone and ceramic planters.
+We also have three large planters of azealas.

 artificial grass in back yard with labradoodle

 Across our backyard is a 4 1/2 foot tall metal fence that is about 70 feet long.
-We love flowers and in order to have a profusion of color, we have to plant in containers, which means hayracks, metal urns, (at one point, we even had a wrought-iron baby carriage), and ceramic and terra cotta pots.
+Since we love flowers, to have a profusion of color, we have to plant in containers, which means hayracks, metal urns (at one point, we even had a wrought-iron baby carriage), and ceramic and terra cotta pots.

 We have used these traditional-looking white planters for the past few years to plant bright pink mandevilla.
 This is last spring when they were still small.
 By the end of summer, they are almost as tall as the fence and covered in blooms.
 They also last through Thanksgiving.